SakshamDarolia/MAT-to-PASCAL_VOC/README.md

 ### OR

   Run create_random.ipynb to select random images for test and train.
 Works same as create.ipynb just selects images randomly.

+After these steps you can place the 'VOCdevkit2007' directory with any model that supports PascalVOC2007.